mxahan/mxahan.github.io/_posts/2022-01-16-Open_Set_Recognition_NCD.md

 # 2022

+1. Dong, J., Wang, L., Fang, Z., Sun, G., Xu, S., Wang, X., & Zhu, Q. (2022).
+Federated class-incremental learning.
+In *Proceedings of the IEEE/CVF conference on computer vision and pattern recognition* (pp. 10164-10173).
+   - RG: Local and global forgetting under the incremental learning for federated setting.
+   - Proposes a novel Global-Local Forgetting Compensation (GLFC) model, to learn a global class-incremental model for alleviating the catastrophic forgetting from both local and global perspectives
+     -  address local forgetting at local clients (caused by class imbalance at the local clients) by designing
+       - a class-aware gradient compensation loss and  [equation 4: gradient scaling]
+       - a class-semantic relation distillation loss [equation 5: elasticity with earlier performance]
+     -  To tackle the global forgetting (by the non-i.i.d class imbalance across clients) TP propose a proxy server that selects the best old global model to assist the local relation distillation.
+       - A bit complex part
+     - a prototype gradient-based communication mechanism is developed to protect the privacy
-1. Zhang, L., Qi, L., Yang, X., Qiao, H., Yang, M. H., & Liu, Z. (2022).
+2. Zhang, L., Qi, L., Yang, X., Qiao, H., Yang, M. H., & Liu, Z. (2022).
 Automatically Discovering Novel Visual Categories with Self-supervised Prototype Learning. *arXiv preprint arXiv:2208.00979*.
    - leverage the prototypes to emphasize the importance of category discrimination and alleviate the issue with missing annotations of novel classes
    - propose a novel adaptive prototype learning method consisting of two main stages:
      - **prototypical representation learning:** obtain a robust feature extractor for all images (instance and category discrimination): boosted by self-supervised learning and adaptive prototypes.
 [DINO+Online prototype learning (OPL)]